As a data scientist, the programming courses were particularly useful for me

 Next we build and/or apply a statistical model to the data to learn what we are interested in knowing, for example 'most statistically significant content recommendations'.
 Finally, we will then wrap the code up to run periodically and then ingest the end result into Channel 4 systems (such as recommendations back into the C4 online service).
 We also take on project based work and this means that we inevitably can deviate from this formula slightly.

-My day-to-day consists of software development and computational statistics, which are both taught in Sheffield’s BSc Physics course.
+My day-to-day consists of software development and computational statistics, which are both taught in Sheffield.
 Particularly useful for me were the programming courses.

-Finally, and arguably the most important skill you can take into Data Science is the scientific method.
-Naturally this is one of the key focuses of any science undergraduate, and the principles of such I apply every day to any modelling/experimenting/reporting I do.
+Finally, and arguably the most important skill you can take into data science is the scientific method.
+Naturally this is one of the key focuses of any science undergraduate, and the principles of such I apply every day to any modelling, experimenting or reporting I do.
 You can be a poor programmer and a poor statistician, but adhering to the scientific method will always ensure that what you do and report is correct and trustworthy, which is invaluable when delivering projects or products to stakeholders.